 elevision often portrays corrections officers as the bad guys and inmates as their victims.
 Anyone who has seen Orange is the New Black or Prison Break knows about the power trips the officers are on, and the crimes they commit, like smuggling drugs into the prison or abusing an inmate for their enjoyment.
-It's almost as if the moment a criminal walks inside the gates of a prison, he stops being a criminal and becomes a victim, and the monsters.
+It's almost as if the moment a criminal walks inside the gates of a prison, he stops being a criminal and becomes a victim, and the corrections officers, meant to serve and protect, are the monsters.